The openVA Toolkit for Verbal Autopsies: Fitting VA cause-of-death assignment models

-We can implement InSilicoVA method with the similar syntax.
+We can implement InSilicoVA method with similar syntax.
 We use the default parameters and run the MCMC for \(10,000\) iterations.
-Setting the \code{auto.length} argument to FALSE specifies that the algorithm does not automatically increase the length of the chain when convergence failed.
-In addition to this simple interface, the algorithm implementation in the \pkg{InSilicoVA} packages allows many more types of model customization and extensions that cater to specific practical modeling needs.
-We will briefly discuss some unique features in Section \ref{sec:insilico}.
+Setting the \texttt{auto.length} argument to FALSE specifies that the algorithm does not automatically increase the length of the chain when convergence failed.
+The InSilicoVA algorithm is implemented using a Metropolis-Hastings within Gibbs sampler.
+The acceptance rate is printed as part of the message as the model samples from the posterior distribution.